Configuring SPF

-SPF (Sender Policy Framework) is a method to prevent forgery of sender addresses.
-SPF can be used in mail servers to check whether an incoming email from your domain originates from a host that has been authorized by the administrator of the domain.
+SPF (Sender Policy Framework) is a method for preventing the forgery of sender addresses.
+SPF allows mail servers to verify whether an incoming email from your domain originates from a host authorized by the domain administrator.

-General information on setting DNS records can be found in the article DNS records.
+For general information on setting DNS records, see the article DNS Records.

-The SPF record determines which IP addresses should be authorized to send emails on behalf of their domain.
+The SPF record determines which IP addresses are authorized to send emails on behalf of your domain.

-The following SPF record of the domain example.com allows the IPv4 addresses behind its A-record and the IPv6 addresses behind its AAAA-record, as well as the triggered IP addresses of the MX-record, to send emails for the domain example.com.
-The -all means that no one else is allowed to send.
+The following SPF record for the domain example.com allows the IPv4 addresses associated with its A record, the IPv6 addresses associated with its AAAA record, and the IP addresses resolved from the MX record to send emails on behalf of the domain example.com.
+The -all specifies that no one else is permitted to send emails.

 Host